gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

 3. The uniforms needed to draw that thing with the given shader.

-So, a simple simplification would be to make an array of things to draw and in that array put the 3 things togehter
+So, a simple simplification would be to make an array of things to draw and in that array put the 3 things together

     var objectsToDraw = [
       {